Altitude sickness helicopter rescue at Everest Base Camp, Nepal

 Mild AMS

 The early signs are easy to dismiss as tiredness from a long day of trekking.
-That’s why they’re dangerous.
-Mild AMS symptoms include:
+That is why they are dangerous.
+Mild AMS symptoms include persistent headache (the most reliable early indicator), nausea or loss of appetite, fatigue beyond what the day’s exertion warrants, dizziness or light-headedness, and disturbed sleep.

 Mild symptoms at a new altitude are normal and often resolve with rest, hydration, and time.
 The rule: if symptoms are mild and not worsening after 24 hours of rest at the same altitude, you may be acclimatising.
-If they’re worsening, descend.
+If they are worsening, descend.

 Moderate AMS

-Moderate AMS means the body is struggling and rest alone won’t fix it.
+Moderate AMS means the body is struggling and rest alone will not fix it.
 Signs include severe or persistent headache unrelieved by painkillers, vomiting rather than nausea, marked weakness, and significant shortness of breath even at rest.
 At this stage, descent is necessary.

 Severe AMS / HACE / HAPE

 These are emergencies.
-Watch for loss of coordination (ataxia).
-Test by walking a straight line heel-to-toe.
-Also watch for confusion, disorientation, or irrational behaviour; a persistent dry cough that develops into a wet, gurgling cough; and breathlessness so severe the person cannot walk or speak normally.
+Watch for loss of coordination (ataxia) — test by walking a straight line heel-to-toe.
+Also watch for confusion, disorientation, or irrational behaviour; a persistent dry cough developing into a wet gurgling cough; and breathlessness so severe the person cannot walk or speak normally.
 If any of these appear, the response is immediate descent and emergency evacuation.
-There is no waiting to see if it improves.
+There is no waiting.

 Lukla airport runway — gateway to the Everest trekking region Nepal